Path integral approach to universal dynamics of reservoir computers: Numerical Calculation

-In this part, we perform a time-series prediction task for the Lorenz system time-series~\cite{Lu2017,Zimmermann2018}.
+In this part, we perform a time series inference task for the Lorenz system time series~\cite{Lu2017,Zimmermann2018}.
 Our computational scheme is essentially based on that in Ref.~\cite{Lu2017}.
-In the present task, we use the normalized $x$-coordinate of the Lorenz systems $x(t)$ as input data as in the previous task and attempt to predict the concurrent $y$-coordinate of the system $y(t)$.
+In the present task, as in Sec.~\ref{s:CSIS}, we use the normalized $x$-coordinate of the Lorenz systems $x(t)$ as input data, and attempt to predict the concurrent $y$-coordinate of the system $y(t)$.
 First, in the training process, we sample a random initial state $r_i(0)$ from the uniform distribution on $[0,1]$ and iterate Eq.~\eqref{e:discrete eq} under the driving signal $x(t)$ up to the transient time $T_{\rm trans}$.
 Here we choose $T_{\rm trans}$ to be large enough to guarantee that the reservoir state loses the memory of its initial state by common signal-induced synchronization.
 After that, we record all reservoir states generated from Eq.~\eqref{e:discrete eq} over 100,000 $(\eqqcolon T_{\rm train}$) time-steps.
-Then we train linear readout parameters $W^{\rm out}_i$ to minimize the mean squared error (MSE) between the estimated values $\hat{y}(t) =\sum_j W^{\rm out}_{j}r_j(t)$ and the actual value $y(t)$.
+Then we train linear readout parameters $W^{\rm out}_i$ to minimize the mean squared error (MSE) between the estimated values $\hat{y}(t) =\sum_j W^{\rm out}_{j} \phi(r_j(t))$ and the actual value $y(t)$.
 Since this is a simple linear regression problem, we can solve it analytically and obtain the optimal value of $W^{\rm out}_i$ as

 where